 One of the first pieces of advice you will ever get when venturing into the world of a wildlife photographer is to make the best use of golden light.

-Remember too much light especially at midday is of no use as it is harsh and reduces the spunk in images.
-Only on an overcast day, on which it is cloudy and the beams are filtered evenly, you can shoot all day long if you find willing subjects in such gorgeous weather.
+Remember, too much light, especially at midday, is of no use as it is harsh and reduces the spunk in images.
+Only on an overcast day, on which it is cloudy, and the beams are filtered evenly, you can shoot all day long if you find willing subjects in such gorgeous weather.

-As photography requires light tuning, you need to know how to take the best advantage of the sun in wild.
+As photography requires light tuning, you need to know how to take the best advantage of the sun in the wild.
 You will often find lightning not ideal, or find good light but in the wrong direction, but try making the most of it by moving around and finding a perfect spot.

-Capturing images in less than ideal positions is complicated but remember if you have the right gear you can pull it off.
+Capturing images in less than ideal positions is complicated, but remember, if you have the right gear, you can pull it off.

 Shooting wider and shooting closer

-To get a real image, challenge yourself and shoot with wider angles and provide the viewer a better image covering the aspects of wild that you are experiencing.
+To get a real picture, challenge yourself and shoot with wider angles and provide the viewer a better image covering the aspects of wild that you are experiencing.
 Let the living in the wild be exposed.

-The more is only the merrier
+The more is only, the merrier

 Get as low as possible

-Try going eye level if possible which can’t happen for a giraffe but you get the idea.
+Try going eye level if possible, which can’t happen for a giraffe, but you get the idea.
 Remember to keep the situation in mind before deciding on your perspective as the environment can restrict it.
-For example, in South Africa, you cannot go into the field and have to shoot from a distance which limits you to a certain perspective.
+For example, in South Africa, you cannot go into the field and have to shoot from a distance, which limits you to a certain perspective.

 Hopefully, these insights will help you in your wild adventures as they have helped me and will add life to your images.
-Just follow these tips and I assure you, you will come back with a smile as wide as a chimpanzee when you return with a camera full of beautiful and breathtaking views.
+Just follow these tips, and I assure you, you will come back with a smile as wide as a chimpanzee when you return with a camera full of beautiful and breathtaking views.

-Have a good time in the field and may the lighting and sightings be in your favor!
+Have a good time in the field, and may the lighting and sightings be in your favor!